Skip to main content

 Jenever (Gin)

-A juniper-flavored spirit considered a precursor to gin.
-It's available in various styles, from jonge (young) to oude (old).
+A juniper-flavored spirit that predates gin and is often called its ancestor.
+It comes in several styles, from jonge (young) to oude (old).

 Fruit Lambics (Kriek, Framboise)

-A type of Belgian beer fermented with fruit, such as cherries (kriek) or raspberries (framboise).
-These beers are known for their tart and fruity flavors.
+Belgian beer fermented with fruit, most often cherries for kriek or raspberries for framboise.
+The result is tart and fruity rather than sweet.

 Soft Beverages